 Last-minute holiday shopping doesn’t need to be stressful – even if you have only 12 days till Christmas or eight days till Hanukkah.
 It also doesn’t have to be costly (most last-minute purchases are, which is why Consolidated Credit is always encouraging you to create a household budget).
 So if you’ve missed the Black Friday and Cyber Monday sales, but here are five holiday hacks for gift-giving as time winds down…

-The holidays are hard enough on your budget, but last-minute shopping can easily lead to credit card debt.
-You’re in a rush and trying to get everything done, so you pull out the plastic to cover whatever you need.
-But ignoring your balances and running up debt now can lead to a holiday debt hangover once the bills arrive in January.
+The holidays are hard enough on your budget, but last-minute shopping can easily lead to credit card debt: you’re in a rush and trying to get everything done so you pull out the plastic to cover whatever you need.
+Here are some additional tips to help you avoid debt this month:

 Hit the dollar store for inexpensive wrapping